 The charger then maintains that constant voltage while charging your Tesla battery at a reduced current.
 80% is the generally recognized charging state where current from a charger is reduced.

 Your Tesla takes time to charge because they behave like batteries that are based on lithium-ion.
 They can easily be bulk-charged to 80 percent as their voltage rises slowly.
 However, when the voltage gets full, they begin to charge slowly at a constant voltage.
 Thus, causing the charge rate to drop steadily.

 A state of charge (SOC) of 80% is the point where the charging rate of your Tesla battery pack decreases.
 Still, the current from your charger and the size of your battery pack could slow down the charging rate before 80% SOC.

 DC superchargers aside, you can make your Tesla charge faster even with a Level 1 or Level 2 charger.
 The SOC of your Tesla battery can determine whether you charge faster or not.

-You can make your Tesla charge faster by travelling at a low battery.
+You can make your Tesla charge faster by traveling at a low battery.
 A 10% SOC will be faster to get to 80% than raising the battery capacity higher than 80%.
 You can also recondition your battery by setting the nearest charging station as your final destination.